Downloadable copy of this CV here

 External program reviewer for several undergraduate and graduate degree programs in Philosophy in the USA and Canada.

-External referee for seven candidates for tenure and promotion to Associate Professor and two candidates for Full.
+External referee for candidates for tenure and promotion to Associate Professor and candidates for Full Professor, USA and Canada.

 External examiner, dissertation defense, for Sheffield University, Doctoral program in Philosophy; candidate Cristina Roadevin, Blame and Forgiveness.